-10. Involvement and Notification

-- a.
-If the alleged harasser is a student, their parents/guardians will be notified within one school day of allegations that are serious or involve repeated conduct. - b.
-If the alleged harasser is a student receiving special education services under an IEP or section 504/Americans with Disabilities Act accommodations, the committee on special education will be consulted to determine the degree to which the student's disability caused the discrimination or policy violation.
-In addition, due process procedures required for persons with disabilities under state and federal law will be followed. - c.
-The Title IX investigator will submit a copy of all investigation and interview documentation to the decision-maker. - d.
-The decision-maker will report back to both the target and the accused, notifying them in writing, and also in person as appropriate regarding the outcome of the investigation and the action taken to resolve the complaint.
-The decision-maker will instruct the parties to report immediately if the objectionable behavior occurs again or anyone retaliates against them.

-- e.
-The decision-maker will notify the parties that if they desire further action based on the grounds for appeal set forth below, they may request a level two review by contacting the Superintendent of Schools.
-The Title IX investigator will also notify the target of their right to contact the U.S. Department of Education's Office for Civil Rights, the U.S. Equal Employment Opportunity Commission, or the New York State Division of Human Rights. - 11.
+- c.
+If either the target or the accused is a disabled student receiving special education services under an IEP or section 504/Americans with Disabilities Act accommodations, the committee on special education will be consulted to determine the degree to which the student's disability either caused or is affected by the discrimination or policy violation.
+In addition, due process procedures required for persons with disabilities under state and federal law shall be followed. - d.
+The Principal or Title IX Coordinator (i.e., the investigator) shall submit a copy of all investigation and interview documentation to the Superintendent. - e.
+The investigator shall report back to both the target and the accused, notifying them in writing, and also in person as appropriate regarding the outcome of the investigation and the action taken to resolve the complaint.
+The investigator shall instruct the target to report immediately if the objectionable behavior occurs again or if the alleged harasser retaliates against him/her. - f.
+The investigator shall notify the target that if he/she desires further investigation and action, he/she may request a district level investigation by contacting the Superintendent of Schools.
+The investigator shall also notify the target of his/her right to contact the U.S. Department of Education's Office for Civil Rights and/or a private attorney.
+Employees may also contact the U.S. Equal Employment Opportunity Commission or the New York State Division of Human Rights. - 10.
 Create a written documentation of the investigation, kept in a secure and confidential location, containing: - a.
 A list of all documentation and other evidence reviewed, along with a detailed summary; - b.
 A list of names of those interviewed along with a detailed summary of their statements; - c.
 A timeline of events; - d.
 A summary of prior relevant incidents, reported or unreported; and - e.
-The question and answer exchange as well as the answers that were provided in writing to each side; and - f.
-How the decision-maker came to their final decision.

-If under Title IX the decision-maker determines that sexual harassment did occur, based upon a preponderance of the evidence, the decision-maker will promptly notify the Superintendent, who will then take prompt disciplinary action, up to and including suspension or discharge, in accordance with district policy, the applicable collective bargaining agreement or state law.
+The final resolution of the complaint, together with any corrective action(s).
+If the initial investigation results in a determination that sexual harassment did occur, the investigator will promptly notify the Superintendent, who shall then take prompt disciplinary action in accordance with district policy, the applicable collective bargaining agreement or state law.

-If a complaint received by the Title IX Coordinator contains evidence or allegations of serious or extreme harassment, such as employee to student harassment, criminal touching, quid pro quo (e.g., offering an employment reward or punishment as an inducement for sexual favors), or acts which shock the conscience of a reasonable person, the complaint will be referred promptly to the Superintendent, who shall determine how the investigation will proceed.
-In addition, where the Title IX investigator has a reasonable suspicion that the alleged harassment involves criminal activity, they must immediately notify the Superintendent, who will then contact appropriate law enforcement authorities.
-Where criminal activity is alleged or suspected by a district employee, the accused employee will be suspended pending the outcome of the investigation, consistent with all contractual or statutory requirements.
+If a complaint received by the Principal or the Title IX Coordinator contains evidence or allegations of serious or extreme harassment, such as employee to student harassment, criminal touching, quid pro quo (e.g., offering an academic or employment reward or punishment as an inducement for sexual favors), or acts which shock the conscience of a reasonable person, the complaint shall be referred promptly to the Superintendent.
+In addition, where the Principal or the Title IX coordinator has a reasonable suspicion that the alleged harassment involves criminal activity, he/she should immediately notify the Superintendent, who shall then contact appropriate child protection and law enforcement authorities.
+Where criminal activity is alleged or suspected by a district employee, the accused employee shall be suspended pending the outcome of the investigation, consistent with all contractual or statutory requirements.